 Grace Period Notice

 Delaware does not have a built-in grace period per se, but there are time requirements on the lender to make notification of planned actions that do allow for time that the homeowner can use the stave off foreclosure, work with the lender to make alternative arrangements or just catch up on payments.
 If the home is an owner-occupied residential property that is one to four units, the foreclosing party must mail the borrower a 45-day notice of intent to foreclose before starting the foreclosure lawsuit.
-Borrower has 20 days to respond to lawsuit.
-Foreclosing party must include a mediation notice with complaint.
-After court grants a judgment of foreclosure, borrower gets a ten-day notice of sale.
-Notice of sale must also be posted publicly and published in a newspaper for two weeks prior to sale.
+The borrower has 20 days to respond to lawsuit and the foreclosing party must include a mediation notice with the complaint.
+After the court grants a judgment of foreclosure, the borrower gets a ten-day notice of sale.
+This notice of sale must also be posted publicly and published in a newspaper for two weeks prior to sale.

 Service Members Mortgage Protections

 Federal protections are granted to federal military personnel to help protect them from foreclosures when on active duty.
 Some states opt to extend those rights to their state-based military personnel.
 In Delaware, that is not the case.
 There are no state-specific foreclosure protections in place for Military Personnel in Delaware.